AdobeDocs/experience-manager-screens.en/help/user-guide/smartsync.md

 1. Migrating from ContentSync to SmartSync requires clearing of ContentSync cache before activating SmartSync.

-   Navigate to the ContentSync console from your instance using the link ***https://localhost:4502/libs/cq/contentsync/content/console.html*** and click **Clear Cache**, as shown in the figure below:
+   Navigate to the ContentSync console from your instance using the link ***https://localhost:4502/libs/cq/contentsync/content/console.html*** and select **Clear Cache**, as shown in the figure below:

    ![clear_contesync_cache](assets/clear_contesync_cache.png)